audy/stitch/README.md

 `matches - mismatches / (length-of-overlap)`

-The default is 0.6 meaning that 60% of the bases in the overlap matched.
+The default minimum score is 0.6 (60%).

 Stitch calculates all possible overlaps and chooses the one with the highest score.
-Matches of `N` to `N` are not counted.
+Any matches/mismatches containing an `N` do not contribute to the score.

 ## Pipelineing

-* Importing from Python:
+* Importing from Python (this will be improved, see stitch on github):

 		from stitch import *
 		stitch(options={